yext/answers-search-ui/README.md

       ]
     }
   ],
-  // Required, the vertical key for the search, default null
-  verticalKey: 'verticalKey',
   // Optional, title to display above the filter
   title: 'Filters',
   // Optional, show number of results for each filter